social-tex/social-tex/README.md

 # social-tex
 Share TeX, LaTeX and MathJax.
-To clone the social-tex repository.
+To join fork the social-tex repository.